Back to blog

 Online identifiers, including cookie identifiers, internet protocol addresses and device identifiers; client identifiers

 On top of that, GA anonymizes certain pieces of data about visitors, including IP addresses.
-But it still uses identifiers that qualify as personal data.
+However, it still uses identifiers that qualify as personal data.
 According to Austria’s DBS:

 This means that data collected with Google Analytics is subject to GDPR.

-The short answer is: no. Despite some changes in privacy settings, Google Analytics 4 still collects personal data (unique user identifiers) and processes it outside the EU.
-Finally, Google Analytics 4 is still a product developed and maintained by Google – a US entity subject to US data surveillance laws such as FISA and the Cloud Act.
+The short answer is: yes.
+Despite changes in privacy settings, Google Analytics 4 still collects personal data (unique user identifiers) and processes it outside the EU.
+Finally, Google Analytics 4 is still a product developed and maintained by Google – a US entity subject to US data surveillance laws such as FISA and the EO 12.333.

-Can I use data encryption and pseudonymization to make Google Analytics work in line with GDPR?
+Can I use data encryption and pseudonymization to make Google Analytics more privacy-friendly?

 According to some data protection authorities, including Datatilsynet and CNIL, additional privacy measures might solve some privacy issues with GA.
 A lawful implementation of the platform involves: